-2) Detailed Ground-Truth Generation for Testing Videos of Varying Complexities: It should be noted that the dataset consisting of the 49,950 images does not have any annotations of player's positions in the video or their tactical statistics.
+2) Detailed Ground-truth Generation for Testing Videos of Varying Complexities: It should be noted that the dataset consisting of the 49,950 images does not have any annotations of player's positions in the video or their tactical statistics.
 Hence, in order to evaluate the performance of the player detection, tracking and tactical statistics generation module, we annotated seven highlight test videos for evaluation/testing only (initials of the annotators: FP, RT).
 Six of these highlight videos were extracted from matches played between the Red jersey Vs. White jersey categorized into three different complexities namely: Low (2 video clips), Moderate (2 video clips) and Severe (2 video clip).
 The duration of these six videos ranges from approximately 90 to 180 seconds.
-Since our approach uses only a single un-calibrated camera, we selected these six highlight videos such that the camera was not moving (pan, tilt, or zoom) faster than the players on the field.
-We also ensured that the FoVs of the camera in the highlight videos were large enough such that we do not have players entering/exiting the FoV of the camera for a long duration and then re-appearing elsewhere in the video.
+Since our approach uses only a single uncalibrated camera, we selected these six highlight videos such that the camera was not moving (pan, tilt, or zoom) faster than the players on the field.
+We also ensured that the FoVs of the camera in the highlight videos were large enough such that we do not have players entering/exiting the FoV of the camera for a long duration and then reappearing elsewhere in the video.
 The 7th highlight video is publicly available on the internet and the match was played between a white and blue jersey team.
 The duration of this video is 31 seconds and it contains small segments of the Low, Moderate, and Severe complexity.
 This video contains segments where the players are entering/exiting the FoV of the camera and the tracking algorithms cannot associate them if the duration of entering/exiting is longer than 5 seconds.
-In order to evaluate the tracking algorithms in a fair manner, we consider the players.
+In order to evaluate the tracking algorithms in a fair manner, we consider the players who exit/enter after 5 seconds in the video to be new players.
 It should also be noted that these highlight videos were not used for training the CNNs.